cogwheel/lua-wow/trunk/readme-wow.txt

 * All 5.0-5.1 compatability options have been disabled except openlib
 * The bitlib library is included
-* WoW-specific, non-API functions are implemented (see below)
+* Some WoW-specific, Lua library-like functions are implemented (see below)
 * Global aliases to Lua functions are provided (see below)
 * string.format can use argument selection from Lua 4.0.
 E.g:
     string.format("%2$d, %1$d, %d", 1, 2) == "2, 1, 2"